-In this regard, pointing to Dr Alexandrov's appointment in three other ongoing treaty arbitrations against Croatia 56 (and a further nomination that was voluntarily declined), 57 Croatia stated that the effect of Dr Alexandrov's serving on 45 per cent of ongoing ICSID claims against the state was that he 'possesse[d] significant and unique influence over the Respondent's financial situation and international reputation which no single arbitrator should possess' 58 and that he was highly likely to be negatively predisposed against Croatia (albeit if subconsciously) to secure further appointments by future claimants against the state.
-59 Furthermore, and as a result of Dr Alexandrov having become an independent arbitrator in September 2017, Croatia argued that his own income was heavily dependent upon arbitral appointments by claimants in investment treaty arbitrations.
-60 Dr Alexandrov's multiple appointments in cases against Croatia was stated to be equivalent to multiple appointments of an arbitrator by the same claimant or counsel falling under Clause 3.1.3 of the IBA Guidelines Orange List.
-61
+(albeit if subconsciously) to secure further appointments by future claimants against the state.
+Furthermore, and as a result of Dr Alexandrov having become an independent arbitrator in September 2017, Croatia argued that his own income was heavily dependent upon arbitral appointments by claimants in investment treaty arbitrations.
+Dr Alexandrov's multiple appointments in cases against Croatia was stated to be equivalent to multiple appointments of an arbitrator by the same claimant or counsel falling under Clause 3.1.3 of the IBA Guidelines Orange List.

-Croatia stated that the overall circumstances surrounding Dr Alexandrov's repeat appointments and, in particular, 'the prospect of continued and regular appointment, with the attendant financial benefits' gave rise to justifiable doubts as to his ability to exercise independent judgment.62
+Croatia stated that the overall circumstances surrounding Dr Alexandrov's repeat appointments and, in particular, 'the prospect of continued and regular appointment, with the attendant financial benefits' gave rise to justifiable doubts as to his ability to exercise independent judgment.

 Croatia also argued that Dr Alexandrov would be required to consider the same legal issues as in the case of Gavrilović, where he was also sitting as the claimants' arbitrator.
-63 In this regard, and owing to the more advanced stage of the Gavrilović proceedings, it was contended that Dr Alexandrov would already have formed a view on the compatibility of the Austria-Croatia BIT and EU law, before any opportunity to hear the parties' submissions in the instant case arose.
-64
+In this regard, and owing to the more advanced stage of the Gavrilović proceedings, it was contended that Dr Alexandrov would already have formed a view on the compatibility of the Austria-Croatia BIT and EU law, before any opportunity to hear the parties' submissions in the instant case arose.

-More broadly, Croatia also noted that Dr Alexandrov had served as the claimant-investor's appointee in 35 out of the 38 known investment treatment arbitrations in which he has sat as arbitrator.65
+More broadly, Croatia also noted that Dr Alexandrov had served as the claimant-investor's appointee in 35 out of the 38 known investment treatment arbitrations in which he has sat as arbitrator.

-For reasons that were not disclosed, Croatia's appointed arbitrator, Mr Lazar Tomov, recused himself from deciding the application, 66 which was accordingly considered instead by the chair of the ICSID Administrative Council.
+For reasons that were not disclosed, Croatia's appointed arbitrator, Mr Lazar Tomov, recused himself from deciding the application, which was accordingly considered instead by the chair of the ICSID Administrative Council.